steventguo/a/_posts/2016-9-5-Android-Button-Multiple-Items.md

     - I defined mine as a `LinearLayout`, but you can use whatever layout would fit your button the best.  <br>

-    - Inside of the `LinearLayout`}, I defined two `TextView` elements, which makes our final layout look something like...
+    - Inside of the `LinearLayout`, I defined two `TextView` elements, which makes our final layout look something like...
     <br>

-    {% highlight xml %}
+    - {% highlight xml %}

      <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
             android:layout_width="80dp"